ushahidi/platform-client/README.md

 To enable the Docker container, edit `gulpfile.js` and set `options.vm = true`.

-**Note:** If you're on Linux and have `vm` enabled, you will have to add the user under which you are running the client to the docker group.
+**Note:** If you're on Linux and have `vm` enabled, you will have to add the user under which you are running the client to the `docker` group.
 This will prevent you from running `gulp` with sudo.

-Check if docker group exist by issuing `getent group | grep docker`.
-If the output of the command is empty, issue `sudo groupadd docker`then `sudo gpasswd -a ${USER} docker` to add the current logged in user to the `docker` group.
+To check if `docker` group exist, issue `getent group | grep docker`.
+If the output of the command is empty, issue `sudo groupadd docker`

+Issue`sudo gpasswd -a ${USER} docker` to add the current logged in user to the `docker` group.
 Log out and then log back in to effect the changes.

 ### Optional: Run nodeserver